FAQs¶

 What authorization do you use?

 Answer: Our developer portal uses the industry-standard OAuth 2.0 security protocol.
-For more information regarding this standard, please visit the official OAuth 2.0 website here.
+For more information about this standard, please visit the official OAuth 2.0 website here.

 When an end-user authorizes an app, can they choose which of their SmartHQ devices the app is allowed to access?